-They are often overlooked, but they exist.
-And they are worth our time.
+People often overlook them, but they exist.
+And they deserve your time.

-This is not about comparison.
-It is about recognition.
+This is not a competition.
+It is about giving space to what many have missed.

-Let’s uncover them together, before the world catches up.
+Let’s find these films together, before the world catches up.

 The First Chapter of Thai GL Cinema